Samulix20/riscv-vhdl-gauss-extension/README.md

 ## Gaussian number generator

-The gaussian number generator unit is formed by 12 31 bit Linear-feedback shift registers and a tree of adders which is pipelined to minimise the required cycle time.
+The gaussian number generator unit is formed by 12 31 bit Linear-feedback shift registers and a tree of adders which is pipelined to minimize the required cycle time.

 The sum of the 12 registers can be considered as a sum of 12 independent uniform distributions which, as a consequence of the central limit theorem, tends to a normal distribution.